nikhil-poudel/Ecommerce-UK/README.md

 ### Basic Overview of the Data

-The cleaned and transformed data can be found [HERE].
+The cleaned and transformed data can be found [here](ecommerceUK_cleaned.rar).

 The unaltered data consists of 8 columns: InvoiceNo, StockCode, Description, InvoiceDate, Quantity, UnitPrice, CustomerID, and Country.
+It has a total row count of 541,910 rows.

 The transformed data separates the InvoiceDate into Month, Day of the Week, and Time of Purchase.
 It also adds a column for totals by multiplying Quantity and Unit price.
-It has a total row count of 541,910 rows.
+It has a total row count of 530,693 rows.

 The transformed data consists of 11 columns: InvoiceNo, StockCode, Description, Quantity, UnitPrice, CustomerID, Country, Year, Day, Time, and Totals.